alfredapp/google-drive-workflow/README.md

 <a href='https://github.com/alfredapp/google-drive-workflow/releases/latest/download/Google.Drive.alfredworkflow'>⤓ Download Workflow</a>

-> On Alfred 4 use <a href='https://github.com/alfredapp/google-drive-workflow/releases/download/2022.12/Google.Drive.alfredworkflow'>alternative link</a>

 ## About

 Call `gd` and type to filter the contents of your Google Drive. `gdf` limits the search to folders.